acmsigsoft/submission-checker/README.md

 - Occurrence of figures, tables, appendix etc after page 10
 - IEEE style (defined as not ACM)
 - Non-anonymous emails mentioned on page 1

+While the tool can handle papers in both IEEE and ACM style, the support for ACM style papers is still work in progress, and the accuracy may be a little lower.

 Features on the backlog: